 - Schedule quarterly social or team-building events.
 Incorporating time for team members to share personal details with the rest of the team is a good technique to improve trust among team members.
-The best team building event our management team had was a dinner that began by each manager sharing two things with the group: the moment they knew they wanted to code and one thing they are trying to improve about themselves professionally.
+The best team building event our management team had was a dinner that began by each manager sharing two things with the group: the moment they knew they wanted to code and one thing they are trying to improve professionally.

 - Allocate Q&A time at the end of every department or company meeting and encourage employees to ask tough questions.
 It is important for employees to know this is accepted and encouraged behavior.

 - Share research from Google and HBS with company executives and provide them with examples of how they can help foster a safe environment.

 - After 3 months send another survey to see if you improved.

 - Higher team performance as members develop instincts to improve the system rather than blame their peers.